 TIP #1: Have a CLEAR Design Plan Ready

-Also, many contractors (like me) will offer free precise measuring and materials ordering numbers as part of the project estimation visit.
-But, this only works if the client has already picked materials and already has a clear design vision for the new tile install at the project estimation visit.
+Also, some contractors (like me) will offer free precise measuring and materials ordering info as part of a project cost writeup.
+But, this only works if you already have a clear design vision for the new tile install at the project estimation visit.
 If you can’t tell a contractor what type, size, and pattern tile you want installed when they visit, then the contractor won’t be able to give you a precise installation labor cost or material overage estimate.

 The Bottom Line: Finalize your plan (what tile do you want to use, what pattern do you want it installed in, what extras do you need) before you start reaching out to contractors.
 The more up-front details you can provide, the more responses (and more precise pricing) you will get!

 TIP #2: Do Some Exploratory Demo Beforehand

 Demolishing the existing tile, drywall, etc, yourself might seem a bit intimidating, but doing at least some exploratory demo before contractors come to price your job can be a real cost-saver (sorry single-bath folks).

 Here’s why punching even just a few holes in the walls before contractors visit for cost quotes can save you money:

 Minimizes Uncertainty.
 Most contractors don’t have x-ray vision, but all fear what might be lurking unseen in walls.
 Therefore, the uncertainty of what’s hidden can often raise bid prices.

 When costing a potential job, most contractors assume a worst-case scenario for the things they can’t see.
 For a bathroom remodel, that means assuming that the plumbing might be difficult (corroded galvanized steel supply-side plumbing instead of 1/2-in copper piping, small and corroded cast iron drain pipes instead of modern code-approved 2-in PVC piping, etc), that the wall framing might need to be completely redone (due to legacy water damage or just substandard 22- or 24-in on center framing), and lots of other potential hidden problems.

 If you can at least punch a few holes beforehand to remove major plumbing and framing uncertainties, then you’re in position to get the best possible bid prices.